dgrignol/Classifier_Python/README.md

 The dataset information can be found here: https://archive.ics.uci.edu/ml/machine-learning-databases/breast-cancer-wisconsin/wdbc.names.
 The dataset can be found here: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29.

 The accuracy of two different approaches was evaluated.

+## Mean_mean_method

+The first method reached an accuracy of 0.94.
+Of 345 total number of cases in the test set there were 20 inaccuracies.

+## Logistic regression
-The logistic regression method has reached the 0.98 accuracy on test dataset.
+The logistic regression method reached the 0.98 accuracy on test dataset.

 Report of Logisic Regression method on our dataset: